LeeroyLabs/sailcms-documentation/working-with-sail/devtools.md

 Ray is also used in the `Debug::printOut` method, if ray is enabled.

+You can always use `ray` directly to do more advanced calls.

 ## Whoops

 Whoops is the default exception catcher for SailCMS.
 It will give you everything you need to know about what just happened.